MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Introduction

-Several pioneering systems have begun to explore the intersection of LLM agents and chemistry or drug discovery.
-ChemCrow \cite{m2024augmenting} integrated 18 chemistry tools with GPT-4 to accomplish tasks spanning organic synthesis planning, molecular property prediction, and materials design, and demonstrated the autonomous synthesis of an insect repellent through a cloud-connected robotic platform.
-ChemCrow established the viability of tool-augmented LLMs for chemistry but was limited to relatively simple, single-step tool invocations; it did not address the multi-stage workflows characteristic of computational drug discovery (e.g., pocket identification followed by molecular generation, docking, ADMET filtering, and binding energy estimation), nor did it include specialized tools for protein structure prediction, molecular dynamics, or free energy calculations.
-Biomni \cite{huang2025biomni} constructed a broader biomedical action space by mining tools, databases, and protocols from 2,500 publications across 25 biomedical subfields.
-While Biomni demonstrated impressive generalization across heterogeneous tasks including gene prioritization, drug repurposing, and molecular cloning, its code-based execution paradigm, where the agent writes and runs ad hoc Python scripts for each task, lacks the structured, reusable workflow abstractions needed for the complex, multi-tool pipelines central to computational drug discovery.
-DrugAgent \cite{liu2024drugagent} introduced a multi-agent framework for automating machine learning programming in drug discovery tasks such as drug–target interaction prediction, but its scope was confined to ML model training rather than the execution of computational chemistry workflows involving 3D structure manipulation, molecular docking, or dynamics simulation.
-TxAgent \cite{gao2025txagent}, built on a fine-tuned 8B-parameter LLM with 211 biomedical tools, excelled at therapeutic reasoning tasks including drug information retrieval and personalized treatment recommendation, but operated entirely within the domain of clinical pharmacology and did not address the molecular-level computational tasks that constitute early-stage drug discovery.
-ChatInvent \cite{he2026democratising}, deployed within AstraZeneca's discovery pipeline, demonstrated real-world utility for molecular design and synthesis planning but remains a closed-source, proprietary system.
-More recently, the concept of "Prompt-to-Pill" \cite{vichentijevikj2026prompt} proposed an end-to-end multi-agent architecture from target identification to virtual patient recruitment, but was presented as a conceptual framework without a publicly available implementation or systematic evaluation on standardized benchmarks.
-Concurrent works including FROGENT \cite{pan2025frogent}, a multi-agent system integrating database, tool, and model layers via the Model Context Protocol; Mozi \cite{cao2026mozi}, which introduces governed autonomy with supervisor and worker hierarchies for long-horizon reliability; LIDDiA \cite{averly2025liddia}, which demonstrated autonomous navigation of the drug discovery process on 30 therapeutic targets.
-Yet none of these systems integrates the full spectrum of professional computational chemistry tools required for structure-based drug discovery, nor do they provide a systematic multi-dimensional benchmark for evaluation.
+Several pioneering systems have applied LLM agents to chemistry and drug discovery.
+ChemCrow \cite{m2024augmenting} integrated 18 chemistry tools with GPT-4 for tasks including synthesis planning, property prediction, and materials design, demonstrating autonomous insect repellent synthesis.
+However, it was limited to single-step tool calls and lacked multi-stage workflows essential for computational drug discovery, such as pocket identification, molecular generation, docking, ADMET filtering, and binding energy estimation.
+Biomni \cite{huang2025biomni} mined tools and protocols from 2,500 publications to construct a broad biomedical action space, generalizing across tasks like gene prioritization and drug repurposing.
+Its code-based execution, however, relied on ad hoc Python scripts and lacked structured, reusable workflow abstractions required for complex multi-tool pipelines.
+DrugAgent \cite{liu2024drugagent} automated ML programming for drug–target interaction prediction but did not support molecular-level tasks such as 3D structure manipulation or docking.
+TxAgent \cite{gao2025txagent}, fine-tuned on 211 biomedical tools, excelled at therapeutic reasoning and personalized treatment recommendations, yet remained limited to clinical pharmacology.
+ChatInvent \cite{he2026democratising} demonstrated real-world utility in molecular design and synthesis planning but is proprietary and closed-source.
+Conceptual frameworks such as "Prompt-to-Pill" \cite{vichentijevikj2026prompt} outline end-to-end multi-agent pipelines from target identification to virtual patient recruitment but lack public implementation or benchmark evaluation.
+Other recent works, including FROGENT \cite{pan2025frogent}, Mozi \cite{cao2026mozi}, and LIDDiA \cite{averly2025liddia}, explore multi-agent coordination and long-horizon task reliability, yet none integrates the full suite of professional computational chemistry tools or provides a systematic, multi-dimensional benchmark for structure-based drug discovery.